Auctioning Time to Mitigate Latency Races: Theory and Evidence from Blockchains: The Blockchain Setting and Platform Revenue

-In practice, $k_i$ should be a nonnegative integer, but for tractability, we relax this and allow arbitrageurs to choose fractional amounts for the number of copies to send, expanding their action space to $k_i\in\R_+$.
+In practice, $k_i$ should be a nonnegative integer, but for tractability, we relax this and allow traders to choose fractional amounts for the number of copies to send, expanding their action space to $k_i\in\R_+$.
 While this breaks the interpretation that $X_i(k_i)$ is the minimum of several i.i.d.\ draws from $F$, we still have that $X_i(k_i)\sim \text{Exp}(k_i\lambda)$.
-Arbitrageur $i$'s expected payoff is then
+Trader $i$'s expected payoff is then

 where we reparameterize with $V=v-(1-r)g$ and $C=rg$.\footnote{Note that the cost accounting is done by adding the revert costs for all transactions plus an additional gas fee if the transaction is successful.} Under independent exponentially-distributed latency delays, the win probability simplifies to